What is a positive school culture?

 3. Set goals that elevate school expectations

 Collectively, if everyone believes they can achieve more, they will do just that.
 Setting meaningful goals that elevate expectations for everyone–staff, students, and parents–is a great way to do that.
 It aligns everyone’s mindsets, increases accountability, and has them working as a team towards the same goals.

 Bring everyone together to create a vision.
 Involve everyone in the decision-making process of the vision to carry the vision through.
 Therefore, it’s important to invest in both the shared vision and an individual’s personal vision.
 This way, you ensure you make your staff and students feel like they are treated in the same manner as everyone else.

 Because recognition is powerful, it can dramatically impact both teacher and student behavior.
 Small tokens of appreciation go a long way.
 Hand-written notes, certificates, a bulletin board, a phone call at home, or a school or class newsletter are all avenues that can recognize students and/or staff and make them feel appreciated.

-Interested in finding more resources?
-Nearpod’s Learning Labs provides teachers with expert-derived, tech-enhanced, teacher professional development.
+Nearpod’s Learning Labs provide teachers with expert-derived, tech-enhanced teacher professional development.
 Our collection combines workshops on academic strategies, classroom management, lesson planning, restorative practices, using tech, and more.